BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available in Kotor, especially around the Old Town entrance and the bus station.
-They're a convenient option for direct transport to your accommodation or for reaching less accessible areas.
+Taxis are readily available, especially outside the Old Town walls and at the bus station.
+They're convenient for direct routes or when traveling with luggage, though more expensive than buses.

 Rental Cars

-Tip:Parking within Kotor's Old Town is impossible and strictly enforced.
-Use designated parking lots outside the walls (expect to pay €1-€2 per hour).
-Roads can be narrow and winding, especially in the mountains; drive cautiously and be aware of local driving habits.
-Book in advance during peak season to secure a vehicle and better rates.
+Tip:Parking within Kotor's Old Town is impossible.
+Use designated parking lots outside the walls (expect €1-€2 per hour).
+Roads can be narrow and winding, especially the old road to Lovćen; drive cautiously and be prepared for aggressive local drivers.
+An International Driving Permit is often required.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.